lurchmath/nine-to-five/plan.md

  * You cannot create your own events, as with the `CustomEvent` class in the browser, because Node.js does not support constructing event objects.
  * The `dump()` function, because it is non-standard.
+ * The `options.type` parameter to a Worker constructor is ignored.

 # References